 You plan how the message, style and story of each advert in the campaign will contribute to the bigger brand picture.

-Campaigns can have a series of adverts which run at the same time, but appear in different places for different target audiences.
-Or they can be a series of adverts which run over a period of time, so they combine to tell a longer-term brand story.
+Campaigns can have a series of adverts which run at the same time but appear in different places for different target audiences.
+Or they can be a series of adverts which run over time, so they combine to tell a longer-term brand story.